Is a Sport(s) Management Degree worth it?

 After reading several articles about young people, especially college grads, attempting to break into the sports or entertainment industry, I have come to the conclusion that it may be more beneficial to pursue a degree in anything but Sport.

 In addition, through a conversation with a notable Athletic Director, I posed the question: Where are all our Sports Management grads go going to go?
 Each year thousands (more like tens of thousands) of students walk the stage with a Sport Management Degree – yet the number of available jobs are declining.
 That said, sports management degrees give students valuable experience in multiple different aspects of the sporting industry.
-If you want to learn more about what’s involved with a sport management degree, learn more here.

 According to The New York Times, nearly all of the big pro leagues are dumping jobs and looking to shore out the bottom-line during the current economic cycle; add to the fact that it is nearly impossible to find steady employment on the client representation/management side, especially as someone with limited experience.